PlanBee-dev/ouludevmeetup-presentation/slides.md

 # What was built?

-We wanted to create a simple yet powerful site to organize local developer meetups in our town.
-Here are some reasons we chose Astro, Github Actions, Octokit and Cloudflare Workers:
+We wanted to create a simple and easy to use site to organize local developer meetups in our town.
+So requirements were quite simple.

-- 📝 **Static site** - Not much funcitonality should be needed
+- 📝 **(Mostly) static site** - Not much funcitonality should be needed
 - 🎨 **Open source** - Anyone can add a meetup by creating a PR in github
-- 🧑‍💻 **Still, some functionality** - Anyone can create a PR for meetup via form in site
+- 🧑‍💻 **Yes, some functionality** - Anyone can create a PR for meetup via form in site

 <div class="pt-8 px-12">
   <img border="rounded" width="500"  src="/images/oulu-devmeetups-hero.jpg">